NM Breakfast Burritos with Green Chile and Bacon

 During my 20 years in New Mexico, I learned that chile peppers, particularly fresh Hatch green chile, are essential to the local cuisine.
 There is nothing more New Mexican than a breakfast burrito, either hand-held (if you are on the go) or "smothered" in chile sauce on a plate.
 (I make mine hand-held, so I have the option to "grab and go," but I add extra sauce over them whenever possible.)
 I have made the same green chile sauce for decades, and I can't recall the source, but it has become my own.
 Everyone has a particular type of breakfast burrito they love, and for me, it's a bacon, potato, and green chile burrito smothered in extra green chile sauce.
 One important tip: don't be tempted to make only four burritos - make the whole recipe and freeze at least half.

-When you are ready to assemble, bring your egg/potato mixture, bacon, chile sauce, and cheese together in a good workspace.
+When you are ready to assemble, combine the egg/potato mixture, bacon, chile sauce, and cheese in a bowl.

 Begin rolling the part of the tortilla closest to you up, tuck in the sides, and continue rolling, ending with the seam downward.

-Continue this process for all 8 burritos.
-You should have enough chile sauce remaining to smother several burritos.
-Refrigerate sauce or freeze within 3 days.
+Continue this process for all eight burritos.
+You should have enough chile sauce to smother several burritos.
+Refrigerate or freeze the sauce within 3 days.

 Wrap your burritos in parchment paper and place them in Ziploc freezer bags.
 They are fine in the freezer for up to 6 months, but they'll never last that long.